 A key limitation of the UN climate change negotiations is the lack of a level playing field between delegations, both North-South, and South-South.
 Another major obstacle lies in mutual misunderstanding and a lack of trust, particularly between industrialised and developing countries.

-The European Capacity Building Initiative (ecbi) was launched in 2005 to overcome these limitations and obstacles through a number of capacity and trust building activities, subsumed under two complementary integrated Programmes:
+The European Capacity Building Initiative (ecbi) was launched in 2005 to overcome these limitations and obstacles through a number of capacity and trust building activities.
+The Initiative has four main workstreams: